How do I get rid of hair algae in my reef tank?

 What causes hair algae in a reef tank?

 If you have hair algae growing everywhere, reach for a Sea hare.
-These large, brown sea slugs have enormous appetites for hair algae and will make a big difference in just a few days.
-They are so effective that many are returned to the store after a week or so as they have eaten all the available algae and have nothing more to eat!
+Large, brown slugs, sea hares have enormous appetites for hair algae and will make a big difference in just a few days.
+Sea hares are so effective that many are returned to the store after a week or so as they have eaten all the available algae and have nothing more to eat!

 For stubborn algae consider a Sea urchin.
 Their tough teeth can even eat rock hard coraline algae, and they will take a thin layer of rockwork off as they graze your reef tank.
 Make sure your corals are glued down as they have a habit of bulldozing their way through them.